 The outside is a soft 100% cotton damask fabric cover (non-removable).
 The fabric is white and it has a light design printed on it.

 Inside the pillow are polyester fibers.
-This is designed to give you the feel of soft down, but it won’t separate and you can’t bunch the pillow together like you could with a down pillow.
+This is designed to provide the feeling of soft down, but it won’t separate or bunch up the way a down pillow might.

 - Easy to care for